Imaginary Existences: Dream, Daydream, Phantasy, Fiction

 Ignes Sodre was born in Brazil, where she qualified as a clinical psychologist before coming to London in 1969 to train at the British Institute of Psychoanalysis.
 She is a Fellow and a Training and Supervising Analyst of the British Psychoanalytical Society.
 She has taught extensively in London and abroad, and was the first visiting professorial Fellow in Psychoanalysis at Birkbeck College.
 She has published many papers on psychoanalysis and on literature; as well as two books.

-Priscilla Roth is a training and supervising analyst with the British Psychoanalytic Society.
-Following her degree in psychology at Berkeley, she worked as a research assistant at the University of California at Berkeley.
-In the early 1970s she moved to the UK and trained first as a child and adolescent psychotherapist at the Tavistock Clinic, London, and shortly thereafter as an adult psychoanalyst with the British Psychoanalytic Society.
+Priscilla Roth is a training and supervising analyst at the British Psychoanalytic Institute, where she was head of the training.
+Following her degree in psychology, she worked as a research assistant at the University of California at Berkeley.
+In the early 1970s she moved to the UK and trained first as a child and adolescent analyst at the Tavistock Clinic, London, and shortly thereafter as an adult analyst with the British Psychoanalytical Society.
+She has lectured at both institutions, and the University College, London.
+She has taught internationally in Europe and America and had been elected as a Distinguished Fellow by the British Psychoanalytical Society in 2022.

 Customer Reviews